Support Home Experiment Builder Experiment Tree Nodes

 Randomisation Mode

-[Default] So for two branches with ratios 10 and 10, for every 20 participants, 10 will get the first branch and 10 will get the second.
+For two groups with ratios 1 and 2, for every 3 participants, 1 will be assigned to the first group and 2 will be assigned to the second.
+For two groups with ratios 10 and 20, for every 30 participants, 10 will be assigned to the first branch and 20 will be assigned to the second.
 This is random without replacement.

 Store Name